ramendrarajput/WikiMindAI/README.md

 - Language Voice Support: WikiMindAI uses andvanced text-to-speech functionality to read out the article summary or answers to the user's questions.
 This feature can be toggled on and off.

 - Speech Recognition: WikiMindAI now enables users to ask questions in their preferred language using voice input, and the app responds with answers and audio summaries in the selected language.

+- Search Suggestion: WikiMindAI implements a search suggestion feature that provides autocomplete suggestions as the user types their search query.
+This can help users find relevant topics quickly and easily.
 ### How to Use WikiMindAI
 1. Search Topic: Enter a search topic in the provided text input box labeled "Search Topic."
 Press the Enter key to submit the query.